Among New Zealand mosque victims: Parents, children and refugees

 Names of victims have not been released by New Zealand police, but children are believed to be among the dead and wounded.
 Heba told the Dubai-based news outlet that she lost five family friends, including a 12-year-old boy, in the attack.

-Abdulrahman Hashi, 60, a preacher at Dar Al Hijrah Mosque in Minneapolis, told The Washington Post that his stepbrother’s 4-year-old son was among those killed.
+Abdulrahman Hashi, 60, a preacher at Dar Al Hijrah Mosque in Minneapolis, told The Washington Post that his 4-year-old nephew was among those killed.
+He received a phone call Friday morning from his brother-in-law Adan Ibrahin Dirie, who was in the hospital with gunshot wounds.
+Dirie had been worshiping in Christchurch that morning with his five children when the gunman opened fire.
+Four of his children escaped unharmed, but the youngest, Abdullahi, was killed.

+The family had fled Somalia in the mid-1990s as refugees and resettled in New Zealand.

 The gunman live-streamed the attack on social media.
 In gruesome video footage, which The Post is not publishing, the attacker approaches the entrance to the mosque and raises his weapon.
 One man tries to greet him calmly, calling out “Hello, brother.”
 Then the gunman opens fire.
 In addition to the 49 killed at the two mosques, dozens of others were wounded or are missing.